Accounting Programs at Stony Brook: A Pathway to the CPA

 The SBU Accounting Society is a student organization that meets weekly under the guidance of Professor Christie Comunale, and hosts accounting firm talks, career readiness programs and networking events.
-For the past five years, The College of Business has hosted an accounting firm/student networking event in the Fall semester, giving students and firms the opportunity to discuss internships and full time jobs.
+For the past eight years, The College of Business has hosted an accounting firm/student networking event in the Fall semester, giving students and firms the opportunity to discuss internships and full time jobs.
 Many students have received positions in the big four, as well as other sized firms, based on the events taking place on campus.
 “We want to provide our students with the best possible academic experience, and this includes much more than sitting in the classroom,” states Dr. Comunale.
 She continues, “The attention that we are getting from the accounting profession speaks volumes to the excellence of student we are turning out.
 Our graduates come equipped with the knowledge and the professionalism that is essential to succeed in this field.”

 The following firms have attended our Fall Accounting Networking Event as well as other Accounting Society events, and hire our students for internships and full time jobs.

 - 20/20 Financial Solutions